 How it works

-The simple rules apply when margin trading: if the cryptocurrency you are betting on goes down or stagnates, you will still owe the money and the interest.
-This is important because the money is usually borrowed at relatively high interest rates.
+The simple rules apply when margin trading: if the cryptocurrency you are betting on goes down or stagnates, you will still owe the initial money and the interest.
+This is important because the money is usually borrowed at relatively high-interest rates.
 The amount you can leverage also depends on the currency pairs in addition to which crypto exchange or trader is lending you the money.

-Most crypto exchanges that offer margin trades will require you to keep a minimum level of equity in their account, for instance 30% of the open position.
-The crypto exchange does a “margin call” when your funds runs out from the account or falls below the “Maintenance Margin Requirement (MMR),” which happens when the price trend is going against your bet and the balance falls below this required minimum.
+Most crypto exchanges that offer margin trades will require you to keep a minimum level of equity in their account, for instance, 30% of the open position.
+The crypto exchange does a “margin call” when your funds run out from the account or fall below the “Maintenance Margin Requirement (MMR),” which happens when the price trend is going against your bet and the balance falls below this required minimum.
 They might also start liquidating your assets to get their money back.